 Advertising Disclosure

-Keira Waddell Updated on 21st March 2024 Senior Writer
+Keira Waddell Updated on July 11, 2025 Former Senior Writer

 Founded by London Media Trust in 2010, Private Internet Access is a solid VPN with a long-standing reputation.
 However, getting PIA up and running in China is a little tricky.
 China’s strict censorship and VPN blocks make it really difficult to get VPNs working there.

 PIA’s customer support told me that it’s not guaranteed to work there.
-My research and tests confirm this; it’s unreliable in China.
-However, I’ve found a few ways to get PIA to work if you’ve already subscribed.
+My research confirms this; it’s unreliable in China.
+However, I’ve found a few ways to get PIA to work if you’ve already purchased it.

 Important!
+China has strict internet regulations, and these can cause VPN connections to encounter periods of instability.
 Using non-government-approved VPNs is not permitted in China, even though there have been no publicly reported cases of tourists being fined for using one.
 A VPN should not be used for any illegal online activities, so make sure to use it cautiously in China.
+My team at vpnMentor and I do not condone using a VPN in a way that contravenes the law.

 Quick Guide: How to Use PIA in China in 3 Easy Steps